qoco-org/qoco/docs/index.rst

 QOCO documentation
 ================================

-This website documents the Quadratic Objective Conic Optimizer (QOCO) and its code generator QOCOGEN.
+This website documents the Quadratic Objective Conic Optimizer (QOCO) and its code generator :ref:`QOCOGEN <qocogen>`.

 Standard Form
 --------------